Archived - Your Tax Dollar: 2010-2011 Fiscal Year

 Transfers to provincial and territorial governments: Health care

-Federal support for health care goes beyond cash payments under the Canada Health Transfer and the Equalization and Territories Financing Formula programs.
+Federal support for health care goes beyond cash payments under the Canada Health Transfer and the Equalization and Territorial Formula Financing programs.

 In 1977, provinces assumed a share of federal taxes to supplement direct cash transfers.
-In 2009–10, these “tax points” added some $19.7 billion to provincial finances for programs such as health care, post-secondary education, social assistance and social services.
+In 2010–11, these —taxpoints added some $21.2 billion to provincial finances for programs such as health care, post-secondary education, social assistance and social services.

-In addition, Canada provided over $6 billion last year for:
+In addition, Canada provided about $6 billion last year for:

 - First Nations health services

 - Health research

 Last year, spending on federal grants, contributions and subsidies added up to $36.8 billion, almost 14 cents of each tax dollar spent.
 This included approximately:

 - $6.7 billion in transfers for First Nations and Aboriginal peoples